 About Nancy Ridenour

 Nancy Ridenour, CPA, has extensive experience in auditing, forensic accounting and fraud investigations, including more than 25 years in public accounting as a shareholder with PDR CPAs + Advisors.
 Here, she focused on nonprofit organizations, senior housing and health care.
-Nancy transitioned to the nonprofit sector in May 2019, joining Habitat for Humanity of Pinellas and West Pasco Counties as chief strategy officer.
+Nancy transitioned to the nonprofit sector in May 2019, joining Habitat for Humanity of Pinellas and West Pasco Counties as chief strategy officer before retiring in 2022.
 Nancy is a member of the American Institute of Certified Public Accountants (AICPA) and is a Certified Fraud Examiner and member of the Association of Certified Fraud Examiners.